Learn how to create clear, approachable calls for entry attract the right applicants for your opportunity. Image courtesy of Eric Alfaro.

 For technical issues (account setup, login, submitting), contact Artwork Archive at [email protected] or 720-900-5560.

-5. Review Your Listing Before You Publish
+5. Review Your Call for Entry Before You Publish

-6. Launch and Promote Your Call
+6. Launch and Promote Your Call for Entry

 To help you create your first call, we've created a quick-start guide that walks you through the process of creating your opportunity listing, crafting clear and compelling call language, setting deadlines, and launching and promoting your call.